-Tweaking a website’s word counts along with keyword and call to action (CTA) placement are definitely important of course, but they’re only a small part of the bigger picture.
+Tweaking a website’s word counts along with keyword, defining the site improvement strategies, and call to action (CTA) placement is definitely important of course, but they’re only a small part of the bigger picture.
 First and foremost, the overall content has to “serve a purpose.”
 In other words, the website’s content is ranked by its relevance to what the audience searched for.

-Title pages are another area that have kind of gotten pushed to the wayside over the years.
-All too many websites will simply have “Page Title,” “Home Page” or some other generic page title in the meta data instead of taking the time to write unique entries for every page.
+Title pages are another area that has kind of gotten pushed to the wayside over the years.
+All too many websites will simply have “Page Title,” “Home Page” or some other generic page title in the metadata instead of taking the time to write unique entries for every page.

 While in recent years meta descriptions and titles have not been considered as important as they used to be and therefore have often received little attention or been outright ignored, meta descriptions still play a significant role in on-page SEO.